 Globally, the built environment is an industry with huge influence on sustainability.
-It contributes 40% of global GDP and is responsible for approximately 30% of energy consumption and associated GHG emissions.
+It contributes 40% of global GDP1 and is responsible for approximately 30% of energy consumption and associated GHG emissions2.
 This year, the World Green Building Council have set the demanding aim for the industry to become “Net Zero” by 2050.

 However, there are a whole range of other factors pushing us toward a step change in the way we ‘do sustainability’ in the built environment: from population growth, to the potential for extreme resource and commodity shortages; mass migration to cities across the globe, to the rise of the global middle class across developing regions; rapidly changing technologies to increasing global connected-ness.
 The factors driving us toward significant change are many and varied.

 How Can the Industry Respond to the Sustainability Challenge?

 When talking with our clients and colleagues across the Built Environment sector, there are four key themes that stand out strongly:

 We often hear the term “user experience” in the context of retail or hospitality.
 Thinking about buildings, spaces and cities from the standpoint of user experience provides a useful shift in perspective.
 It reminds us that the built environment is not an end in itself, but about creating spaces to live, work, play and develop the kinds of sustainable lifestyles we will need to see in order to meet the challenging 2050 aims.

 “User experience” brings together concepts like wellbeing, the performance gap, and greening the public realm.
 It goes beyond that to provide a broader, positive frame of reference that gives commercial value and clarity of purpose.